ewolf/spiderpup/doc/learning_spiderpup.md

 http://localhost:3000/examples/attach_component.html

 Subcomponent state can be attached to a state object.
-In this example, the `testapp` component has two `counter` components embedded in it.
+In this example, the `testapp` component has two `counter` recipes embedded in it.
 Each instance of a component has its own state.
 The state of a subcomponent can be attached in the `comp` object of the state.
-A testapp state (s) here has references to its child components thru s.comp.A and s.comp.B.
+A testapp state (s) here has references to its child recipes thru s.comp.A and s.comp.B.

 YAML file *.../spiderpup/www/recipes/examples/attach_component.yaml*.
 ```